CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ![](img/run_msstats_workflow/msstats_workflow_contrast_one.png)
 </center>

 - **Choose Pairs**: This option will allow you to select any pairwise comparison(s) you want.
-If you select `Choose Pairs` option, the list of condition will be shown.
-Select one condition per each panel and then select `Add Selected Condition Pair` button.
+If you select `Choose Pairs` option, the list of conditions will be shown.
+Select one condition per each panel and then select the `Add Selected Condition Pair` button.
 Then the comparison(s) you selected will be shown in the box below.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_contrast_choose.png)
 </center>

-- **Contrast Matrix**: If you want to compare the complex linear combination between conditions, you can make your own contrast matrix and use it for MSstats.
-The table for contrast matrix can be saved as a txt file.
+- **Contrast Matrix**: If you want to compare the complex linear combination between conditions, you can make your contrast matrix and use it for MSstats.
+The table for the contrast matrix can be saved as a txt file.
 It should be uploaded in your account directory at MassIVE.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_contrast_attach.png)